 If this and possibly other strategies failed the Quetzalcoatlus might simply back off the carcass.
 If there was plenty of meat left on the carcass the predator might choose to eat that rather than risking an attack on the Quetzalcoatlus.

 Note, that predators practically never eat people.
 I suspect that there are more than fifty thousand coyotes living in American cities, they have probably eaten millions of our cats and dogs, and yet they have only killed one child.
 There are about a million mammal predators in the United States and Canada that when full grown are large enough to eat a person, yet only three or four of the more than a third of a billion people living in the United States and Canada are eaten every year.
 We swim in the ocean and the sharks and other predators simply leave us alone.
 Clearly, predators sometimes leave potential prey alone.
 Predators maybe like the rest of us, they avoid eating things when they do not know they are safe.
 This is more extensively discussed on my web page on large predators and people.
 So perhaps predators also did not eat pterosaurs.

-There are many strategies that might allow a large flying animal to deal with predation.
-One can imagine that a giant flying, gliding, soaring bird might have a very effective survival strategy.
-Why then do we not have them.
+Why then do we not see these giant birds.
 Presumably, because the communicable diseases of the smaller birds prevent it.
-As a more advanced clad takes over the traditional niches of the declining clad driving many species of the declining clad into extinction new opportunities open to exploit previously unexploted niches, often involving large size.
+As a more advanced clade takes over the traditional niches of the declining clade driving many species of the declining clade into extinction new opportunities open to exploit previously unexploted niches, often involving large size.